The new Rules of Golf 2019 take effect on 1st January 2019. The key changes include:

 - No penalty if a ball hits an unattended flagstick in the hole.

 - Players may repair damage to the green, whether their ball is on the green or not.
-This includes old hole plugs, spike marks and damage made by shoes, animals and maintenance practices (but not aeration holes, unless there is a local rule in place).
+This includes old hole plugs, spike marks and damage made by shoes, animals and maintenance practices.

 - No penalty for touching the line of putt.